Have I written for ten thousand hours? I’m not sure.

 What do you do to improve your written English?
 Do you have any deliberate practice tips to pass on?

 I wrote this post as my blog for this week at the Writers Abroad website.
-Every week a member of the WA writers group writes a public blog post.
+Now (in 2021) sadly defunct.
+Instead I point you towards my new on-line writers’ group Pens Around The World!
+Every week a member of the PATW group writes a public blog post.
 If you’re interested in writing, you should visit and follow us!